IBM/spark-tpc-ds-performance-test/README.md

 This option compiles the toolkit to produce the data generation (dsdgen) and query generation (dsqgen) binaries.

-Below is the screen-shot when this option is choosen.
+Below is the screen-shot when this option is chosen.

 ```
 ==============================================